nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Calculator (calculator.py): while entering calculations, entered expression will be announced via name change handler.
 Because this may interfere with typed character announcement in NVDA, the calculator display will be announced only when actual results appear or when the display is cleared.
 * People (peopleapp.py): NVDA will announce first suggestion when looking for a contact.
 Unlike other search fields, there is no controller for event.
 However, the suggestion raises item selected event.
-* Cortana (searchui.py)/new Start menu and Windows Search experience (searchapp.py): classic Cortana uses name change events and specific automation ID's to convey text messages.
+* Cortana (searchui.py)/new Start menu and Windows Search experience (searchapp.py): classic Cortana uses name change events and specific Automation Id's to convey text messages.
 Name change event is also employed when Cortana tries to understand the text a user is dictating, which in old releases of the add-on meant NVDA would announce gibberish, subsequently resolved in later add-on releases.
 In recent Windows 10 releases, due to Windows Search redesign (which also involve changing executable for Windows Search to searchapp), search box content instead of result details is announced, or if results are announced, they are announced twice.
 * Cortana conversations (cortana.py): similar to classic Cortana, Cortana's responses are announced.
 * Open With (openwith.py): announces open with dialog content, used to select an app when opening unknown file types.
 * Settings (systemsettings.py): NVDA will announce messages such as Windows Update notifications, and this is done through live region changed event (name change event in older add-on releases).